Free Satellite Imagery of Your Property: Comprehensive Guide for 2026

 Commercial sample programmes

-Companies such as Maxar and Airbus Defence and Space occasionally release sample imagery or open data to the public, especially after natural disasters.
+Companies such as Maxar, Airbus Defence and Space and Planet occasionally release sample imagery or open data to the public, especially after natural disasters.
 While these samples are limited, they provide extremely high resolution (30 cm for Maxar) and can be useful for detailed studies.

 Using the National Map Viewer for NAIP imagery